anandmitta/RGB-to-Grayscale/README.md

 3) Apply average method "(R+G+B)/3"
 4) Load the average values into the empty array which if of the size of the image.
 5) Convert the array into a Matrix and display the image.
-6) The resultatnt image is similar to a grayscaled image.
+6) The resultant image is similar to a grayscaled image.